DinoChiesa/Apigee-Edge-OIDC-Demonstration/consent-ui/Readme.md

 If the user has granted consent, then the login-and-consent app posts to the auth endpoint (on Edge) to get the redirect URL for this OpenID Connect session.
 The login-and-consent app then responds to the user-agent with a 302, using that redirect URL as the Location header.

-## Further Notes

-* Apigee Edge can integrate with a login-and-consent app for OpenID Connect can be implemented in any language.
-We used nodejs here just because it's easy.

-* This login-and-consent app is a demonstration, and should not be used in production.
-It exhibits insecure behavior.
-For example, it logs inbound POST payloads, which themselves contain passwords.
-It also allows the form postback to specify userinfo and other data, rather than relying on server-side cookies.
-DO NOT use this app for production.